renovatebot/renovate/docs/usage/getting-started/running.md

 There are two Docker image flavors:

 - The default image, which installs required tools at runtime (default for `latest` tag),
-- The `-full` image, which comes with latest or very recent versions of every tool pre-installed
+- The `-full` image, which comes with latest or very recent versions of every tool preinstalled

 ##### The default image (formerly `slim`)